Samarkand: Early Islamic era

-Coin of Sogdian ruler Turgar, last Ikhshid of Samarkand, Penjikent, 8th century CE, National Museum of Antiquities of Tajikistan.
+Coin of Sogdian ruler Turgar, last Ikhshid of Samarkand, Penjikent, 8th century AD, National Museum of Antiquities of Tajikistan.

 The armies of the Umayyad Caliphate under Qutayba ibn Muslim captured the city from the Tang dynasty c.
-710 CE.
-During this period, Samarkand was a diverse religious community and was home to a number of religions, including Zoroastrianism, Buddhism, Hinduism, Manichaeism, Judaism, and Nestorian Christianity, with most of the population following Zoroastrianism.
+710 AD.
+During this period, Samarkand was a diverse religious community and was home to a number of religions, including Zoroastrianism, Buddhism, Hinduism, Manichaeism, Judaism, and Christianity, with most of the population following Zoroastrianism.

-Qutayba generally did not settle Arabs in Central Asia; he forced the local rulers to pay him tribute but largely left them to their own devices.
+Qutayba generally did not settle Arabs in Central Asia; he made the local rulers pay him tribute but largely left them to their own devices.
 Samarkand was the major exception to this policy: Qutayba established an Arab garrison and Arab governmental administration in the city, its Zoroastrian fire temples were razed, and a mosque was built.
-Much of the city's population converted to Islam.
+Most of the city's population embraced Islam.

 As a long-term result, Samarkand developed into a center of Islamic and Arabic learning.
 At the end of the 740s, a movement of those dissatisfied with the power of the Umayyads emerged in the Arab Caliphate, led by the Abbasid commander Abu Muslim, who, after the victory of the uprising, became the governor of Khorasan and Maverannahr (750–755).
 He chose Samarkand as his residence.
 His name is associated with the construction of a multi-kilometer defensive wall around the city and the palace.

 Legend has it that during Abbasid rule, the secret of papermaking was obtained from two Chinese prisoners from the Battle of Talas in 751, which led to the foundation of the first paper mill in the Islamic world at Samarkand.
 The invention then spread to the rest of the Islamic world and thence to Europe.